pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 763 Java | Spring

+I don't very like the front end development, but I need to build the front end to mi APIS, think that I will use Angular or React, my knowledge about Angular is little, but I want to be better with typescript,  React and Typescript sometimes are a pain head.

 #### Day 762 Java | API Security | Tokens

 Today I learned different concepts in the backend, I still don't fully understand that why to use access_token and refresh_tokens, a topic I will study tomorrow, API security I need to make deep dive into this topic.